 He added that “even if we got someone environmentalists consider a champion (someone like Sen. Tom Udall from New Mexico, for example) to introduce the bill, or an urban Democrat in a non-Wilderness state with no strong feelings about Wilderness (like Rep. Shirley Jackson Lee from Houston, for example), if anti-federal-lands legislators wanted to take advantage of STC’s proposed legislation to advance a bill to give federal public lands to the states, they could simply grab it from that member of Congress and insert it in their own bill anyway.”

-When we put the question of the fear that this bill would be used to open up wilderness areas to exploitation by private interests coming to fruition, Stroll replied that “So, it’s either not try to introduce this legislation at all, out of worry that something could go awry, or succeed in introducing it knowing that there’s a theoretical risk it could be abused.
+In response to concerns that this bill could be used to open up wilderness areas to exploitation by private interests, Stroll said that “So, it’s either not try to introduce this legislation at all, out of worry that something could go awry, or succeed in introducing it knowing that there’s a theoretical risk it could be abused.
 I truly believe the risk is just that: theoretical, not realistic.”

 An evaluation of the risk associated with this bill might take into account that only 6 percent of bills become resolutions, and a slim 2 percent actually become law.
 Also, President Obama has generally been strong on preserving public lands, setting aside more than 265 million acres as national monuments–though the vast majority of those acres are ocean–and designating 2 million acres of federal land as wilderness.
 It seems unlikely that a president with that type of record–one who has described the national park system as “maybe America’s best idea” would sign any legislation making the country’s wilderness areas vulnerable to exploitation.